putdotio/salt-papertrail/README.md

     - papertrail
 ```

-This will install `remote_syslog2` with the configured settings you set in Pillar.
+This will install `remote_syslog2` with the configured settings from Pillar.

 ## Pillar attributes